shriyareddykasu/canada-cpi-analysis/README.md

 Clothing and footwear fell 2.86% — the only deflationary category, driven by global competition and fast fashion supply chains.

+### 5. 2022 Inflation Was Relentless — No Relief Month
+CPI climbed almost every month throughout 2022, rising from 145.3 in January to a peak of 154.0 in November — an 8.7 point increase with no meaningful relief.
+This sustained pressure forced the Bank of Canada to implement aggressive consecutive rate hikes throughout the year.

 ## Business Recommendation
 Banks and fintechs should prioritise financial wellness tools targeting Food and Shelter budgeting for Canadian households, as these two categories